chmstimoteo/runtime-ds-test/cloud-mle/README.md

-# Recommendation System with TensorFlow Estimators
+# Demand Prediction with TensorFlow Keras API

-Google Cloud MLE for inference and prediction of movie ratings.
+Google Cloud MLE for demand prediction.

 - - -

-This repository contains the code for building a movie recommender engine wrapped with the TensorFlow High-level Estimator API and scripts for performing model inference and prediction on Google Cloud Machine Learning Engine using distributed training and hyper-parameter tuning.
+This repository contains the code for building a demand prediction solution wrapped with the TensorFlow High-level Keras API and scripts for performing model inference and prediction on Google Cloud Machine Learning Engine using distributed training and hyper-parameter tuning.

 Before running the bash scripts in this folder, run `chmod -R +x scripts` to recursively set permissions for the script subfolder.
 Also, use `source ..` to run the bash scripts, so that the environment variables are set in the shell instance.

 ## Download the data
-The transofrmed dataset for training and evaluation are stored on the Google Cloud Bucket `gs://eds-sandbox-186722-recommendation-system-bucket`
+The transofrmed dataset for training and evaluation are stored on the Google Cloud Bucket `gs://<BUCKET_NAME>`

 ## Distributed Training
 Run the distributed training code on the cloud by executing the following bash script,